What is Hedged Equity?

 Hedged equity strategies can be quite diverse, and one of the best ways to make sense of them is to identify their objectives, benefits, risks, and drivers of return.

-For a quick guide on due diligence into Hedged Equity
+For a quick guide on due diligence into Hedged Equity, check out this short video:

-To help investors understand and select from the various ‘options’ within hedged equity category of investments, we provide a range of educational post, some of which are technical in nature, that describe, compare and contrast various options-based and hedged equity strategies.
+To help investors understand and select from the various ‘options’ generally considered as ways to hedge equity investments, we provide a range of educational posts, some of which are technical in nature, that describe, compare, and contrast various options-based and hedged equity strategies.

 Utilizing tools such as Riskalyze, TIFIN Personality, and FinaMetrica can not only help you determine your risk tolerance or risk capacity but also help determine the riskiness of investments and then model out scenarios to forecast potential portfolio impacts.
 You can also compare such strategies on Morningstar or Magnifi.